alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 ![image](https://user-images.githubusercontent.com/83840078/167219939-d88be852-f86b-460b-b98e-b79f493f66da.png)

-6. Replace the code in the lambda function from the index.js file in the smartHomeSkill folder of the lambda Function directory
+6. Replace the code in the lambda function from the index.js file in the smartHomeSkill folder of the lambda directory

 ![image](https://user-images.githubusercontent.com/83840078/167219987-d4c5831b-6e2b-4592-918c-3ddb8c8ba564.png)